The Case for Time in Causal DAGs: Nontemporal Causal DAGs

 \subsection{Contribution}

-Having demonstrated the shortcomings of nontemporal DAGs, we propose a notion of time for variables in causal DAGs in order to resolve the ambiguity and address the problem of justifying the acyclicity assumption.
-We develop a flexible formalism that allows for incorporating time into the definition of causal variables in settings of varying temporal complexity.
-On this basis, we characterize two distinct and individually sufficient conditions for acyclicity: acyclicity by a time order that prevents cycles, and acyclicity by the absence of causal cycles where the time order allows them.
-Finally, we discuss the implications for causal discovery, effect estimation, and the general interpretation and applicability of DAGs as causal models.
-In the main text of this paper we provide a concise verbal exposition of our central conceptual contributions.
-We provide detailed formalizations in \cref{app:formalization}, and examples of how our formalism can aid causal modelling based on DAGs in \cref{sec:unrolling_cycles} and \cref{sec:faithfulness}.
+We discuss related work on time in causal modelling and causal time series models in \cref{sec:rel_lit}.
+We propose a new formalization of time for causal variables of varying temporal complexity in \cref{sec:formal_time}, and characterize two separate conditions for acyclicity: acyclicity by a time order that prevents cycles, and acyclicity by the absence of causal cycles where the time order allows them.
+In \cref{sec:examples} we illustrate our formalism in different temporal configurations, and demonstrate how it can be used to reason systematically about causal cycles, appropriate time scales, and potential faithfulness violations.
+In \cref{sec:discussion} we discuss the implications for causal discovery, effect estimation, and the applicability of causal DAGs. \cref{sec:conclusion} summarizes our conclusions, and \cref{app:formalization} provides additional detailed formalizations.